 - Prom: Held at the end of the year, Prom is sponsored by the junior class in honor of the departing senior class.
 It is a formal/semi-formal affair and is open to juniors and seniors and their guests only.

-A four-day program usually held in the spring—is another one of the school's more recent traditions.
-Agora, which is Greek for "the market," involves more than 100 special-interest classes taught by students, parents, alumni and faculty instead of regular classes.
+A four-day program usually held in the spring, and another one of the school's more recent traditions.
+Agora, which is Greek for "the market," involves more than 100 special-interest classes taught by students, parents, alumni, and faculty which replace regular classes.

-A series of student produced plays that is presented every year in December.
+A series of student-produced plays that are presented every year in December.

 Each year, Uni hosts its own "Quad day" where students can explore the various clubs offered by Uni.